DarkDNA/ac-get/content/docs/custom-locations.md

-Title: ac-get » Documentation » Custom Locations
+---

-# Custom Locations #
+title: Custom Locations
+groups: [ "docs" ]
+---

 To install program files to custom locations on the filesystem, you must first make a file in your root The file must contain a lua table.